 A bit battered and stained (from what I have no idea) as I had it hanging on my office wall, frameless and vulnerable from the next day onward.
 Anyway, he happily let me fangirl all over him, allowed me to ask inane questions and stand way closer to his person than I probably should’ve.

 Admittedly, I was already a bit of a fan at that point and prior to that meeting had fallen pretty hard for his brand of spiritual, and sexy alt soul.
 Plus he was British which appealed to my obsessive Anglophile tendencies.
-He was important enough that for all these years I’ve kept that page at the top of this piece from a 1992 Interview Magazine in an old portfolio case in my closet.
+He was important enough that for all these years I’ve kept that page at the top of this piece from a 1992 Vibe Magazine in an old portfolio case in my closet.
 Just never wanted to throw it away.

 Here’s where things get complicated.
 Electra believed in Lewis’s potential and were willing to keep investing in him but they needed hits.
 Which to them meant casting aside his producers/co-writers from the unsuccessful ( in their eyes) first album, Bacon and Quarmby and connecting Lewis with someone with a proven track record, namely Glen Ballard ( who at that point had a myriad of big time credits to his name including co-writing Michael Jackson’s mega”Man in the Mirror”).